-The preferred channel for image sharing on April the first is Instagram but you can share them in any other social network you like.
+The preferred channel for image sharing on May 25 is Instagram but you can share them in any other social network you like.
 Images must be shared at the end of each hour and tagged according to this format:

 This is an example made with my personal data:

 2:30am #Queretaro #Mexico “Break Dance” by @superfocal as part of the #24hourproject o raise funds for NGOs Empowering Village Women.
 Please show your support and help us meet our fund goal.
 For more information visit @24HourProject